-- Use and invest in health IT that supports measurement for both improvement and accountability - Develop care management programs that allow teams comprised of nurses, pharmacists and other health professionals to maintain health while preventing costly complications of chronic diseases - Coordinate care especially for the frail elderly or for those with multiple chronic conditions across clinicians and sites of care - 4.
-Create governance and leadership structures that can strategically deploy the resources and project management required to implement new models of care
+- 1. Use and invest in health IT that supports measurement for both improvement and accountability - Develop care management programs that allow teams comprised of nurses, pharmacists and other health professionals to maintain health while preventing costly complications of chronic diseases - Coordinate care especially for the frail elderly or for those with multiple chronic conditions across clinicians and sites of care - 4.
+Strategically deploy the resources and project management required to implement new models of care